Our Staff

 Philosophy

-I think children are amazing and powerful.
 Each child is at the centre of a unique and complex set of relationships, environments, social, cultural and political contexts.
-Understanding this can help us to recognise, honour and value this unique child, their relationships, ideas, interests, strengths, abilities, knowledge and skills.
+Understanding this can help us to recognize, honour and value this unique child, their relationships, ideas, interests, strengths, abilities, knowledge and skills.
 Building new positive relationships are key to helping create an environment where each child can feel safe, secure, be themselves, as well as have opportunities for growth, exploration and transformation.

 Children want to play.
 The best way for children to learn is through play.
 Play is a process and a context for learning that is filled with meaningful, authentic experiences that contribute to their development and skills.
 My role is to be both advocate for children’s right to play and as facilitator in helping to create play spaces that invite exploration, risk taking, discovery and connection.